 - No good/bad foods: Enjoy everything in moderation.

 Let’s make sure we’re on the same page about one thing – “junk food” doesn’t inherently make you gain weight.
 The only way to gain weight is to eat too many calories consistently, and it doesn’t matter if those calories come from “clean” or “junk” food.
 There are also no “good” or “bad” foods.
 Every food has its own set of nutrients and calories.
-Some foods are high in nutrients and lower in calories, like apples and oranges, and some foods are lower in nutrients but higher in calories like chocolates and ice cream.
-The difference doesn’t make them good or bad; they are what they are.
+Some foods are high in nutrients and lower in calories, like apples and oranges.
+While some foods are lower in nutrients but higher in calories, like chocolates and ice cream.
+The difference doesn’t make them good or bad – they are what they are.